atharvayeola/atharvayeola/README.md

 ### About Me 🌐
 I build for the end user's experience.
-With over 2 years of experience working at startups and extensive research experience, I transform data into impactful solutions and experiences.
+With over 2 years of experience working at startups and extensive research experience, I aim transform data into impactful solutions and experiences.

 ### Professional Highlights 🌟